 One training that has been very successful, and has been provided by videoconferencing, is the Bureau of Rehabilitation Services new counselor training curriculum.
-This training entails a 10-day, comprehensive overview of the VR process.
-It includes topic areas such as rehabilitation technology, job placement and assessment, and vocational counseling, such as casework flow and post-secondary education.
+This training entails a comprehensive overview of the VR process *and it takes places generally over a 3-week period.
+The most recent one was Dec 7, 2021 to January 6, 2022 with some time off for the holidays.
+Continuing education credits have been made available for new and current staff that want to refresh procedures and/or obtain credits, mainly CEU’s and CRC’s.
+The training* includes topic areas such as rehabilitation technology, job placement and assessment, and *guidance and counseling*, such as casework flow and post-secondary education.
 It is available to all staff and required of new DBVI VR staff.
 In addition, DBVI utilizes a variety of internet links, on-line videos, and web resources as part of its overall training for new DBVI employees.
 Training opportunities and conference materials are shared through a number of statewide avenues, including the Internet and Intranet, as well as counselor, managerial and supervisory networking activities and interactions.

-DBVI is committed to providing an annual DBVI Day training for all staff.
-We utilize this opportunity to provide training to assure that all staff are up to date.
-We are also committed to providing a yearly All Agency/Blindness Systems training for all State of Maine professionals and our contracted partners who are working in the field of blindness rehabilitation.
+DBVI is committed to providing an annual DBVI Day training for all staff. *During the pandemic, this training has been offered remotely and in multiple sessions to reduce the screen time and fatigue for staff.* We utilize this opportunity to provide training to assure that all staff are up to date.
+We are also committed to providing a *annual* All Agency/Blindness Systems training for all State of Maine professionals and our contracted partners who are working in the field of blindness rehabilitation.
 This training has been instrumental in maintaining a positive working relationship with our blindness team and to focus on training specific to blindness rehabilitation.

 DBVI worked this past performance period with Mississippi state to develop a comprehensive onboarding and staff development program that has is designed to be a yearlong developmental program for DBVI staff.
 This four tier course outlines areas in supervision, mentoring, reading, viewing, job shadowing and experiential practice.
 (An overview of this program is included at the end of the CSPD section)